Updated May 17, 2023

-Before understanding about advantages of DBMS, let us have a brief look at Data.
-Any sort of information that comes out, it is tagged with this name “Data”.
-What I am typing right now have already become the data for me and once it is published to the World Wide Web (WWW), it will become a data for everyone else as well.
-Now, these data play a key role in making the most out of our available systems, Software, Companies, Enterprises, Governments, Hospitals, Research Centers, Astronomy Organizations, NGO’s and many more spread across our planet.
+Before understanding DBMS’s advantages, let us briefly look at Data.
+Any information that comes out is tagged with the name “Data.”
+What I am typing right now has already become the data for me, and once it is published on the World Wide Web (WWW), it will also become data for everyone else.
+Now, these data play a key role in making the most out of our available systems, Software, Companies, Enterprises, Governments, Hospitals, Research Centers, Astronomy Organizations, NGOs, and much more spread across our planet.
 A brief look at today’s IT Operations:

-But how data would probably benefit today’s Enterprises?
-The developer builds an application or software, but Software need Data to perform day to day operations and analytics over processed data is something which is driving the business nowadays to excel in their respective areas of operations.
+But how would data probably benefit today’s Enterprises?
+The developer builds an application or Software, but Software needs Data to perform day-to-day operations, and analytics over processed data is driving businesses nowadays to excel in their respective areas of operations.

 - DBMS(Database Management System) – Stores Data as files